 - All accommodations and modifications for special education students must be followed per the student's IEP.
-The teacher responsible for grading the student is responsible to provide the appropriate accommodations and modifications. - Any student with an IEP who is failing a class will receive a progress report at the third week of the six-week reporting period.
+The teacher responsible for grading the student is responsible to provide the appropriate accommodations and modifications. - Any student with an IEP who is failing a class will receive a progress report in the sixth week of a twelve-week reporting period.
 In addition, as required by law, every special education student will receive his/her IEP progress report, which will accompany the report card at every designated reporting period.
+If a student with an IEP is failing, the IEP team should convene to discuss a change to services, if needed.